UConn First-Year Writing presents the 21th annual

 Parking

-Parking is available and free for conference participants at the North Parking Garage.
+Parking is available for a fee at the North Parking Garage.

-Additional information about parking for visitors to the Storrs campus can be found on UConn’s Parking Services website.
+Additional information about parking for visitors to the Storrs campus can be found on the UConn Parking Services website

 Transit